 Cinnamon Syrup is often found as an ingredient in many vintage tiki drinks.
 It is simple syrup (equal parts water and white sugar) along with broken up cinnamon sticks.
 How long you steep it for is up to you.
 Other recipes will suggest anything from 10 minutes to over 10 hours.
-For me, 1 hour is more than enough to give it that “Big Red” cinnamon gum taste.
-I think that is strong enough, even strong enough to dial back about a half hour.
+For me, 1 hour is more than enough to give it that “Big Red” cinnamon gum taste, so I only keep it in there for about 30-40 minutes.
+When I left it in there for an hour, I felt it was strong enough to dial back about a half hour.

 - 120ml (4oz) Sugar